easegress-io/easegress/doc/cluster_design.md

 The metadata is read-only from perspective of administrator after deployment in theory.
 For simplicity, every node belongs to one and only one group.
 Therefore metadata can be maintained by Ease Gateway automatically.

-Here is a example to illustrate how Ease Gateway maintain metadata automatically(< for add, << for update).
+Here is an example to illustrate how Ease Gateway maintain metadata automatically(< for add, << for update).

 1. Initially the info is:
 ```